 Laboratoire de Physique ENS de Lyon, with Ludovic Bellon

-Portraits is a format of collaboration where I immerse myself in the world and the work of a scientist to create a piece of art.
+Portraits is a format of collaboration where I immerse myself in the world and the work of a scientist to create a painting.

 Attempting to grasp as much as I can of the theories behind the experiments, I like to go down to reading books and publications in the field, chosen by the researcher.
 Doing some calculation myself enables me to practice a bit and can be the base for how I structure the piece of art in the end.